Transport in Karnataka: Air transport

 There are airports at Ballari Airport and Bidar Airport that do not have any air service.
 In addition, there are private airstrips at Sedam Airport, Koppal Airport and Harihar Airport.

+Shivamogga Airport is the newest operational airport with second longest runway after Bengaluru airport that serves direct flights to Bengaluru, Hyderabad, Goa, Tirupathi.

-Shivamogga Airport, Hassana Airport, Vijayapura Airport are being built under the Public Private Partnership (PPP) model.
+Hassana Airport, Vijayapura Airport, Raichuru Airport are being built under the Public Private Partnership (PPP) model.